 Sheila and Bob’s former marital home is valued at $350,000 and they agree that if they sold the home now, there would be $100,000 in sale proceeds available to them after paying off their mortgage and costs of sale.
 Sheila wants to continue to live in the home for three more years, until their youngest child graduates from high school.
 Although Bob is concerned that Sheila will not make the monthly mortgage payments on time, he agrees that Sheila and their youngest child can remain in the home for three years.
 The monthly alimony and support Bob agrees to pay factors in the monthly mortgage payments that Sheila will be responsible for paying.
 Their agreement provides that after their youngest child graduates, they will sell the home and divide the proceeds equally.
 The court entered a judgment for absolute divorce that, among other things, approves their property agreement.
 Sheila subsequently failed to make several mortgage payments when due.
 When Bob received a default notice from the mortgage note holder in the mail, he filed for Chapter 7 bankruptcy.
 A few weeks later, Sheila is served with a Complaint from Bob’s bankruptcy trustee requesting authority from the bankruptcy court to sell the home, retain half the proceeds to pay Bob’s creditors, and pay half of the proceeds to Sheila as the co-owner of the home.
 The Trustee’s realtor posts a “For Sale” sign in the front yard.
 The trustee may have empathy for Sheila’s predicament, but the trustee has a duty to liquidate Bob’s property in order to pay Bob’s creditors.

-The Lesson: Case Study 2 is an example of how one of the party’s filing for bankruptcy after divorce can completely disrupt the other party’s plan for moving forward.
+The Lesson: Case Study 2 is an example of how one party’s filing for bankruptcy after divorce can completely disrupt the other party’s plan for moving forward.
 For Sheila, having their youngest child remain in the home through high school was an important part of her plan for moving forward after divorce, but after Bob filed bankruptcy, his ownership interest in the home vested in his trustee, who is obligated to sell the home to pay Bob’s creditors.
 In a matter of a few months, Sheila and their youngest child will have to find another place to live.
 Had Sheila been mindful of the devastating consequences of Bob’s bankruptcy when they were negotiating their property agreement, she would have insisted on additional terms in their agreement that would afford her some protections should Bob file for bankruptcy.
+There may be a chance for Sheila to save the home though since she will have a right of first refusal under the Bankruptcy Code.

 There is no such thing as making a property agreement (or any other contractual arrangement) “bankruptcy proof.”
 However, as these two case studies demonstrate, when one party to a divorce files for bankruptcy before performing his or her obligations under the property agreement, it can have devastating consequences for the other party.
 Consequently, it is a good idea to seek the advice of a bankruptcy attorney to review the property agreement and answer the question, “What happens if the other party files for bankruptcy?”

-If you have any questions about the consequences when one party to a divorce files bankruptcy, please contact me at email@example.com or 410-209-6415.
+If you have any questions about the consequences when one party to a divorce files bankruptcy, please Contact us

 ABOUT OFFIT KURMAN